sensorfleet/sensorfleet.github.io/_posts/2020-09-24-Using-Zeek-to-find-persistent-threats-by-monitoring-DNS.md

 ### SensorFleet environment

-- Navigate to Zeek Configuration menu (Zeek Instrument -> Configure -> Custom configuration)
+- Navigate to Zeek Configuration menu (Zeek Instrument -> Configure -> Custom configuration).
 - Tick off some of the noisiest base modules and hit save.

   <img src="/img/posts/zeek_1_blog/06_zeek_noise_suppress.png" title="Suppress some events from Zeek" width=500>

-- Keep disabling zeek modules until you’ve reached the desired noise level in your event log.
+- Keep disabling Zeek modules until you’ve reached the desired noise level in your event log.

 - Prefer the dark, text only screen?
 No problem, you can use the excellent